raiden-network/spec/smart_contracts.rst

 - ``closing_participant``: Ethereum address of the participant who closed the channel.

 ..
 Note::
-    ``updateNonClosingBalanceProof`` can be called by anyone with a balance proof of the closing party and a signature from the non-closing participant on the same balance proof data.

-    It can only be called on a closed channel.
+    Can be called by any Ethereum address due to the requirement of providing signatures from both channel participants.

 **Register a secret**